-The management of Capital Improvement Board of Managers of Marion County, Indiana ("CIB"), which is a component unit of the Consolidated City of Indianapolis-Marion County ("City") and conducts its business in the City, offers readers of the CIB's financial statements this narrative overview and analysis of the financial activities of the CIB for the fiscal years ended on December 31, 2017 and 2016.
+The management of Capital Improvement Board of Managers of Marion County, Indiana ("CIB"), which is a component unit of the Consolidated City of Indianapolis-Marion County ("City") and conducts its business in the City, offers readers of the CIB's financial statements this narrative overview and analysis of the financial activities of the CIB for the fiscal years ended on December 31, 2018 and 2017.
 This Management's Discussion and Analysis is being presented to provide additional information regarding the activities of the CIB in connection with its financial statements and to meet the requirements of Governmental Accounting Standards Board ("GASB") Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments.

-The CIB is organized and operated to acquire, construct, finance, lease, operate, promote and publicize capital improvements and thereby serve the convention and visitor industry and the commercial, industrial and cultural interests of Indiana and its citizens.
+The CIB is organized to finance, construct, equip, operate, and maintain capital improvements and thereby serve the convention and visitor industry and the commercial, industrial and cultural interests of Indiana and its citizens.
 This presently occurs principally through its operation of the Indiana Convention Center ("ICC") & Lucas Oil Stadium ("LOS"), and its use arrangements related to Victory Field and Bankers Life Fieldhouse.